 I have, for the company I work for, been looking into third party email providers.

-Initially I went, by default, onto MailChimp but there are problems.
+Initially, I went for MailChimp but there are problems.

-You can, to contradict what I just said, split a text block into two columns however, to add complications, you can only split it onto two columns and you cannot drop and drag new template items ontop.
+You can, to contradict what I just said, split a text block into two columns however, to add complications, you can only split it into two columns and you cannot drop and drag new template items on top.

 Overall their email making abilities were less than satisfactory.

 Due to having free accounts (which is awesome) they do have one downside.
-Occasionally spammer will use their network to send malicious emails out and even though ISPs know that MailChimp are okay they do not trust the users on their network and if you happen to send out a campaign when one of these malicious senders is doing their business then you will see a lot of undeliveries.
+Occasionally spammers will use their network to send malicious emails out and even though ISPs know that MailChimp are okay they do not trust the users on their network and if you happen to send out a campaign when one of these malicious senders is doing their business then you will see a lot of undelivered mail.

 I had a nasty run in when I decided to suggest to MailChimp to upgrade their PHP API wrapper, put it in a easy to share location and allow pull requests for people who wish to improve it.

 Basically their reposne was: “get lost”.